Optiminer/OptiminerZero/README.md

 system.

 ### [error] OpenCL error: cl::Context::Context() (CL_DEVICE_NOT_FOUND)
-Either you have specified a wrong device or there is a problem with your OpenCL setup.
-Restarting X might help to re-initialize the graphic driver.
+Either you have specified a wrong device / platform combination or there is a problem with your OpenCL setup.

+By default platform id 0 is used.
+You can specify a different platform by adding '-c N' to the command line where N is a small number (try 0,1,2).

+Restarting X might help to re-initialize the graphic driver under Linux.

 ### Internal error: Link failed
 This can happen if you use an unsupported version of the graphic driver.